carltheperson/advanced-js-objects/chapters/chapter-2.md

 console.log(Object.keys(obj)) // [ "true", "undefined", "null", "[object Object]" ]
 ```

-The same possible conversion that happens when you define a property, can also happen when you retrieve a property value.
+The same possible conversion that happens when you define a property can also happen when you retrieve a property value.

 ```js
 const obj = { [true]: "a", 100: "b" }